-- (52b) In addition to the documents and scientific tools, the Commission should organize regular exchange of information, experience and best practices on the application of this Directive.
-This forum could, in addition to the practical implementation of this Directive, be used to discuss for exemple the use of traffic light systems for the communication to the public of the results of the assessments of soil health; the sustainable management of soil contamination other than anthropogenic point source contamination; the application of the hierarchy of responsability defining the responsible party or parties for the management of contaminated sites; orphan site management; remediation techniques for contaminated sites; the identification and evaluation of natural and anthropogenic background levels; different approaches for the identification of areas where individual criteria for healthy soil condition are not satisfied; the quality management system practices for laboratories; the soil sealing and soil destruction mitigation principles. - (53) The Commission should carry out an evidence-based evaluation and, where relevant, a revision of this Directive, 7 and a half [...] years after its entry into force on the basis of the results of the soil health assessment.
-The evaluation should assess in particular the need to set more specific requirements to make sure [...] degraded soils are regenerated and the objective to achieve healthy soils by 2050 is achieved.
+- (52b) In addition to the documents and scientific tools, the Commission should organize regular exchanges of information, experience and best practices on the application of this Directive.
+This forum could, in addition, be used to discuss the communication to the public of the results of the assessments of soil health; practices that improve soil resilience; contamination other than anthropogenic point source contamination; the application of the hierarchy of responsibility defining the responsible party or parties for the management of contaminated sites; orphan site management; remediation techniques for contaminated sites; the identification and evaluation of natural and anthropogenic background levels; approaches for the identification of areas where individual criteria for healthy soil condition are not satisfied; the quality management system practices for laboratories; and the soil sealing and soil removal mitigation principles. - The Commission should carry out an evidence-based evaluation and, where relevant, a revision of this Directive, 7 and a half years after its entry into force on the basis of the results of the soil health assessment.
+The evaluation should assess in particular the need to set more specific requirements to make sure that the objectives of this Directive are achieved.
 The evaluation should also assess the need to adapt the definition of healthy soils to scientific and technical progress by adding provisions on certain descriptors or criteria based on new scientific evidence relating to the protection of soils or on the grounds of a problem specific to a Member State arising from new environmental or climatic circumstances.
 Pursuant to paragraph 22 of the Interinstitutional Agreement on Better Law-Making, that evaluation should be based on the criteria of efficiency, effectiveness, relevance, coherence and EU value added and should provide the basis for impact assessments of possible further measures.

-- (54) Coordinated measures by all Member States are necessary to achieve the vision to have all soils healthy by 2050 and to secure the provision of ecosystem services by soils across the Union in the long-term.
-Individual actions of Member States have proven to be insufficient since the soil degradation is continuing and even increasing [...].
+- Coordinated measures by all Member States are necessary to achieve the vision to have all soils healthy by 2050 and to secure the provision of ecosystem services by soils across the Union in the long-term.
+Individual actions of Member States have proven to be insufficient since the soil degradation is continuing and even increasing.
 Since the objectives of this Directive cannot be sufficiently achieved by the Member States but can rather, by reason of the scale and effects of the action, be better achieved at Union level, the Union may adopt measures, in accordance with the principle of subsidiarity as set out in Article 5 TEU.
-In accordance with the principle of proportionality as set out in that Article, this Directive does not go beyond what is necessary in order to achieve those objectives. - (55) In accordance with the Joint Political Declaration of 28 September 2011 of Member States and the Commission on explanatory documents54, Member States have undertaken to accompany, in justified cases, the notification of their transposition measures with one or more documents explaining the relationship between the components of a directive and the corresponding parts of national transposition instruments.
+In accordance with the principle of proportionality as set out in that Article, this Directive does not go beyond what is necessary in order to achieve those objectives. - In accordance with the Joint Political Declaration of 28 September 2011 of Member States and the Commission on explanatory documents50, Member States have undertaken to accompany, in justified cases, the notification of their transposition measures with one or more documents explaining the relationship between the components of a directive and the corresponding parts of national transposition instruments.
 With regard to this Directive, the legislator considers the transmission of such documents to be justified.